-The Grand Slam of Beauty Pageants, created by Global Beauties in 1999, comprehends six of the world’s major beauty pageants.
+The Grand Slam of Beauty Pageants, created by Global Beauties in 1999, comprehends five of the world’s major beauty pageants.
 They are divided into two categories:

 These are the two most traditional beauty contests on the planet.
 Over 98% of high quality national pageants send their winners to compete in one or the other, or even to both.
 They are also by far the most watched beauty competition on the globe and the most publicized.
 Miss World and Miss Universe are the two Grand Slam winners who are often seen in a variety of activities throughout their year of reign.
 They also offer the best cash prizes and career opportunities to their winners.